ElliotDovers/scampr/README.md

 captures the motivation of this package: to give researchers access to complex spatial models that fit quickly and require only a light touch.

 ## Installing scampr

-As scampr is not on CRAN please install via:
+As scampr is not on CRAN please install via `devtools::install_github()`.

+I recommend using the working branch as this contains the latest functionality, as well as the most efficient code.
+This will be merged to the main branch once a code review for a previously submitted work has been completed:

-`devtools::install_github("ElliotDovers/scampr", dependencies = "Imports", upgrade = "never")`
+`devtools::install_github("ElliotDovers/scampr@working", dependencies = "Imports", upgrade = "never")`